jwatson3d/jwatson3d.github.io/_it145/faqs.md

 >    System.out.println(line);
 > }
 > ```
 > Notice that the `while` statement is doing "double-duty".
-The inner statement `line = bufferedReader.readLine()` is reading a line from the buffered reader class and storing it in the string variable `line`.
-When there are no more lines to be read then the result will be `null` making the while condition true and the loop exits.
+The inner statement `line = bufferedReader.readLine()` is using the buffered reader class to read a line from the text file and store it in the string variable `line`.
+When there are no more lines to be read then the result will be `null` making the while condition false and the loop exits.
 <hr/>

 # Can I use `print` statements in my code to help with debugging?